Amos Tuck

-Amos Tuck (August 2, 1810 – December 11, 1879) was an American attorney and politician in New Hampshire and a founder of the Republican Party.
+Amos Tuck (August 2, 1810 – December 11, 1879) was an American attorney and politician in New Hampshire and a founder of the Republican Party in New Hampshire.

 Early life and education

 Born in Parsonsfield, Maine, August 2, 1810, the son of John Tuck, a sixth-generation descendant of Robert Tuck, a founder of Hampton, New Hampshire, in 1638.
 Tuck attended Effingham Academy and Hampton Academy and graduated from Dartmouth College in 1835.
 He studied law and passed the bar.

 Career

-Tuck was an early supporter and donor to the Free Will Baptist's Parsonfield Seminary.
+Tuck was an early supporter and donor to the Free Will Baptists’ Parsonfield Seminary.
 He is the namesake of the Tuck School of Business at Dartmouth.
-He was a leading citizen of Exeter, New Hampshire, for 40 years and played an important part in Exeter's history between 1838 - 1879.
+He was a leading citizen of Exeter, New Hampshire, for 40 years and played an important part in Exeter's history between 1838 and 1879.

 In his youth, Tuck came to Hampton and from 1836 to 1838 was Headmaster of the Hampton Academy founded by his ancestors.
 He was admitted to the bar in 1838 and commenced practice in Exeter.
 He later became a trustee of Dartmouth College.
 After leaving politics, Tuck was commissioned as a Naval officer of the port of Boston from 1861 to 1865.
 Following the American Civil War, he resumed the practice of law and also engaged in railroad building, at which he gained significant success and wealth.